Additional 10% off all orders placed online with code:

 Pros of DTG Printing

-4. Fast Bulk Printing: Advanced DTG printers can produce bulk orders quickly, making it ideal for large runs.
+4. 4.
+Fast Bulk Printing: Advanced direct to garment printers can produce bulk orders quickly, making it ideal for large runs.
+If you’re looking for DTG printing Los Angeles services, DTG is especially appealing because of its fast turnaround and consistent print quality for local and national businesses.

 Cons of DTG Printing

-1. Pre-treatment Required: Garments must be pre-treated, which adds an extra step to the process.
+1. 1.
+Pre-treatment Required: You must pre-treat garments, which adds an extra step to the process.

-2. Limited Substrates: Suitable mainly for flat garments like t-shirts and hoodies; not ideal for items like mugs or caps.
+2. 2.
+Limited Substrates: Suitable mainly for flat garments like custom t-shirts and hoodies; not ideal for items like mugs or caps.

 What is Direct to Film (DTF) Printing?

-Direct to Film (DTF) printing involves printing designs onto a special film, which is then transferred to the garment using adhesive powder and heat.
+Direct to Film (DTF) printing prints designs onto a special film, then transfers them to the garment using adhesive powder and heat.
 The DTF printing process includes the following steps:

 Pros of DTF Printing